 - If you will be away from your baby during the workday, you'll need regular breast milk pumping breaks.
 Most nursing parents need 2-3 breaks during an 8-hour workday, depending on their baby's feeding schedule and their bodies' needs.
 Expressing breast milk typically takes 15-20 minutes per session, but sometimes longer, especially if taking less frequent breaks.
 This does not include time required to travel to and from the lactation space, set up the pump, disassemble and clean up, and store the milk.
 The length of time needed to pump depends on many factors, including your milk supply, your baby's feeding schedule, the type of pump you use, and how fast your body lets down milk. - You will also need clean, private space where you can pump.
 Breast milk is food, so this space should not be a bathroom or in another dirty or unsanitary space.
-Ideally this space: - Has a locking door and window coverings - Has a chair for you to sit in and a flat, clean surface, such as a table or desk, where you can place your pump and bottles of milk - o Has an electrical outlet for an electric pump - o Is close to clean running water to clean your pump parts
+Ideally this space: - Has a locking door and window coverings - o Has a chair for you to sit in and a flat, clean surface, such as a table or desk, where you can place your pump and bottles of milk - Has an electrical outlet for an electric pump - o Is close to clean running water to clean your pump parts

-Understanding Your Legal Protections: Under the Virginia Pregnant Workers Fairness Act, which applies to employers with 5 or more employees, you have a right to a reasonable accommodation for lactation or medical conditions related to lactation, which includes breaks and a private place, other than a bathroom, for expressing breast milk.
-Your employer does not have to provide accommodations that would create an undue hardship, meaning they would impose significant difficulty or expense on the business.
+Understanding Your Legal Protections: Under the Kentucky Pregnant Workers Fairness Act,1 which applies to employers with 15 or more employees, you have a right to a reasonable accommodation for lactation or medical conditions related to lactation, which includes breaks and a private non-bathroom space, for expressing breast milk.
+Your employer does not have to provide accommodations that would create an undue hardship (significant difficulty or expense).
 Federal law may also provide a right to break time and space.2